iotaledger/one-click-tangle/hornet-mainnet/README_AWS.md

 # Dashboard

+You can get access to the Hornet dashboard by opening on your Web Browser the following page: `http://<your_ec2_machine_address>:8081`.

 The username and password of the dashboard application is `admin`.
 You can set a new password by executing

 ```console